red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 Vast majority of tooling performs static slot extraction.
 This requires to check the order fields are created in solidity contract to generate the slot structure.
 This method is very straightforward, however it has two severe limitations:

 - It is suitable for simple type fields (i.e uint, address, bytes32...).
-This types use a single slot to keep field value.
+These types use a single slot to keep field value.
 However, it cannot precalculate dynamic fields like mappings, string, bytes or dynamic arrays.
 Slot structure for those types are very complex and calculate slots by emulating EVM slot allocation is very complex
 - This process is compromised if slot structure is set manually.
-This is our case as it is required for diamnd pattern.
+This is our case as it is required for diamond pattern.

 ### Extract from Besu or Erigon